 - 5.1 In 2018/19 there were two areas reviewed by internal audit where it was assessed that the effectiveness of some of the internal control arrangements provided 'limited assurance' (1.
 Allowances; 2.
 Duty Management System).
-The vast majority of the recommendations have been implemented, or there are mitigations in place, or some are subject to system and process changes in a longer time-frame (e.g for DMS). - In the current year, three audits (of the 23 providing an overall assurance opinion) have received 'Limited Assurance': - Dog handling - Data protection - Allowances and expenses - 5.3 All recommendations in Internal Audit Reports are subject to follow up with a detailed report being presented to each meeting of the Audit Committee and to the Joint Constabularies Organisational Board (Delivery) that is chaired by the Deputy Chief Constable.
+The vast majority of the recommendations have been implemented, or there are mitigations in place, or some are subject to system and process changes in a longer time-frame (e.g. for DMS).

+- 5.2 In 2019/20, three audits (of the 23 providing an overall assurance opinion) have received 'Limited Assurance':

+- Dog handling

+- Data protection

+- Allowances and expenses